Tokenizer / Runtime / Multimodal / Security-Aware / Phase 2 Candidate / Phase 3 Technical Review

 mm_refresh_pack_v1.zip633136811640de2c1c871b9cc702408512adb8d03b0011b3d5c1dfcbd2a27062de12

-SYSTEM-READ V3 - Tokenizer-related artifacts in workspace: 78 - Seed corpus records: 72 - Runtime edge cases: 16 - Multimodal hard cases: 16 - Real attached media assets: 3 - Core modality coverage: 100% - Multimodal refresh verdict: pass-with-notes - Audit-final verdict: pass-with-notes - Next high-value lane: Multimodal Stress Refresh (pending, not fabricated)
+SYSTEM-READ · INTERNAL REVIEW SNAPSHOT - Tokenizer-related artifacts in workspace: 78 - Seed corpus records: 72 - Runtime edge cases: 16 - Internal multimodal hard cases: 16 - Internal attached media assets: 3 - Core modality coverage: 100% - Multimodal refresh internal verdict: pass-with-notes; pending independent review - Audit-final internal verdict: pass-with-notes; pending independent review - Next high-value lane: Multimodal Stress Refresh (pending, not fabricated)